Mobile contract vs pay-as-you-go plans in a single overview

 If you want to know exactly who your child is calling or texting, you might want to look into Parent Shield’s mobile contracts.
 Their plans give you full visibility of your child’s activity on their phone, if that’s what you’re looking for.

 If this is what’s important to you, your child’s device has a bigger role to play than their mobile plan.
-If they have a flip phone, it’ll probably limit their screen time by taking all its excitement away.
-If they have a smartphone, you can do a lot from the phone’s settings - e.g. find out more about parental control on an iPhone.
+A flip phone can limit their screen time by taking all its excitement away.
+At the same time, a smartphone’s settings allow you much more control.
+Read more about parental control to get to know them better.

 Too much effort?
 Some PAYG plans, such as Three prepaid automatically have adult content filters applied, so you don’t have to do anything extra on your child’s phone.

-Ready to pick a mobile plan for your child?
+Ready to pick the best mobile plan for your child?
 Remember that if you pick a pay-as-you-go plan, you can top up call credit or mobile data anytime for your child.